Top 50 Coolest Enemies and Monsters in Video Games

 Vegnagun also creates holes in the underground of Spira, Final Fantasy X-2's world, causing bedlam in the Chambers of th Fayth and the temples.
 An awesome baddie with awesome power.

-Dragons are one of my favourite mythical creatures (and let's face it, who doesn't love dragons?).
-Guild Wars 2 is a massive online RPG fantasy adventure game with a seemingly endless Beastiary.
+Dragons are one of my favourite mythical creatures.
+Guild Wars 2 is a massive online role-playing fantasy adventure game with a seemingly endless Beastiary.
 The Elder Dragons awaken every 10,000 years to consume everything in their path, absorb the world's magic, and destroy virtually everything before going back to sleep, before the cycle begins again.
-It's about the worst - and coolest - dragon you can imagine.
+It's about the worst, and coolest, dragon you can imagine.

 Two-faced, alien-like and armour-like, I instantly thought this baddie was too cool to ignore.
 The Crawler is a formidable enemy in Fable 3, that lives only to consume the world and envelop it in darkness.

-The Shades are the main bad guys in the extremely underrated fantasy game Nier, and come in various shapes and sizes.
+The Shades are the monsters in the extremely underrated fantasy game Nier, and come in various shapes and sizes.
 There are some huge Shade bosses, such as Kaine's nemesis, but my favourite is the huge Shade that attacks Nier's village, known as the Jack of Hearts or Jack.
 It's huge, powerful and terrifying, and takes a long time to defeat.

 I could prattle on all day about how much I love this game.
 The Jack of Hearts appears at a very significant point in Nier, which makes it all the more unforgettable.

 Greek mythology inspires some of the best magical creatures such as the Hydra, which appears within the first five minutes of the epic fantasy game God of War.
 It's big, it's brutal and it's powerful - and one of the coolest looking creatures I've fought on a game.